Azure/FTALive-Sessions/content/data/azure-data-introduction/dataoperations.md

-# Operations performed on Data
+# Operations Performed on Data

 [prev](./typeofdata.md) | [home](./introduction.md)  | [next](./splitofdata1.md)

-# Methodologies
+## Methodologies

 There are 2 major categories of data transformation processes (methodologies) you need to consider when planning a Data Analytics platform:

 ### **E T L** (Extract, Transform, Load)

-When using **E T L**, you can remove/redact sensitive information before storing the data.
-So you may use this method when you have sensitive data in source systems which you do not want in your Data Lake.
+When using **E T L**, transformations happen inflight between the source and destination.
+This has several advantages, including the ability to remove/redact sensitive data before storing.
+Additionally, it's efficient from a storage perspective as you only store the required information.

 ### **E L T** (Extract, Load, Transform)

 When using **E L T**, you load data into your Data Lake as it is in the source system.
 You may use this when you have a need to reference the data in its raw form (Structured, Un-structured,Semi-structured) at a later point in time, or where the system does not provide a change feed for you to consume.
+An advantage of ELT is that by storing the data *before* transforming it, you can apply parallel compute engines (e.g. Spark) to transform large volumes of data concurrently.

-## Data *Extraction*
+## *Extract*

 ![DataExtraction](/images/ExtractionIcon.png)</br>
 In the Extraction phase, you gather and extract dataset(s) from similar or different sources and bring that data to a common platform, where you can (in future) manipulate and aggregate these datasets without affecting the original data.

-## Data *Loading*
+## *Load*

 ![DataConsolidation](/images/ConsolidationIcon.png)</br>
 In the Loading phase, the extracted data is loaded into the data warehouse or the target destination.
 This phase focuses on efficiently transferring and organizing the data for further processing.

-## Data *Transformation*
+## *Transform*

 ![DataTransformation](/images/TransformationIcon.png)</br>
 In the Transformation phase, data is processed and transformed to align with the desired structure (schema) and requirements for analysis and reporting.
 This phase is where most data preparation, cleansing, and enrichment tasks occur.
 Actions taken in the Transform phase include: